 PAD Expertise at Weill Cornell Medicine

 Our team of vascular specialists includes experts in diagnosing and treating abnormalities of the vascular/circulation system, including PAD.

 At the Maurice R. and Corinne P. Greenberg Division of Cardiology, our vascular specialists are board certified in vascular or endovascular medicine, cardiovascular disease, and interventional cardiology.
 They have received extensive training, including a fellowship and additional specialization in vascular procedures.

 Noninvasive Vascular Imaging

-To accurately diagnose abnormalities in the vascular system, our specialists rely on noninvasive tests that use cuffs similar to those used to measure arm blood pressure and ultrasound technology (see Vascular Imaging section).
-These tests can be conveniently performed at the same location and during a regular office visit and include:
+To accurately diagnose abnormalities in the vascular system, our specialists use the most advanced, contemporary noninvasive tests available.
+These tests use cuffs—similar to those used to measure arm blood pressure and ultrasound technology—and can be conveniently performed during a regular office visit.